 In a perfect world, your managers would provide feedback to each employee they manage every week.
-For most companies, that’s not the reality.
-You might be doing it quarterly, or maybe even monthly, but that’s just too infrequent and can lead to some serious problems.
+For most organizations, that’s not the reality.
+You might be doing it quarterly or maybe even monthly, but that’s just too infrequent and can lead to some serious problems.

 The Issues with Inconsistent, Infrequent Feedback

 In most cases, feedback from a manager to an employee is going to be unsolicited.
 That might be the norm, but it’s not a positive thing.
 Think about it – when someone feels compelled to give you unsolicited advice, do you generally take it well?
 You might think that you accept any feedback with grace, but there’s a good chance that underneath it all, you’re not all that happy about it.

 In fact, one study found that when presented with unsolicited feedback, employees went immediately into a “fight or flight” response.
 Their heart rates jumped up, becoming faster and erratic.
 Adrenaline flooded their systems, and their stress levels skyrocketed.
 The brain sees these events as threats and prepares the body for survival.

 It comes down to this: unsolicited, manager-led feedback is seen as an attack.
 Less than 30% of employees feel that standard feedback provided at work helps them improve, and in at least one-third of instances, the feedback can make the situation worse.

 Obviously, any advice given when someone’s in this state is only going to be partially absorbed, and, likely, the individual’s not going to put a lot of value on what is said.
 It doesn’t have to be that way, though.
 There are ways to increase the value of feedback, reduce employees’ stress response, and build a stronger, more cohesive workplace.